gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-06/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/module-ci/pull/66: The `terraform-update-variable` script used to require setting `--skip-git "true"`, which is a non-idiomatic way to do flags in bash, and the parsing for it could fail silently.
-The script has now been updated so you just specify `--skip-git` to disable Git, without any need to say "true".
+  https://github.com/gruntwork-io/module-ci/pull/66: The `terraform-update-variable` script used to require setting `--skip-git &quot;true&quot;`, which is a non-idiomatic way to do flags in bash, and the parsing for it could fail silently.
+The script has now been updated so you just specify `--skip-git` to disable Git, without any need to say &quot;true&quot;.
 Note that if you were using the `--skip-git` param before, this is a backwards incompatible change!

 </div>